 Apple's deep ties to China's manufacturing web make relocation hard, according to supply chain experts.
 A dual track, heavy investment in both the U.S. and China, may be the only workable path to keep global dominance in a splintering world.

 Full decoupling from China is near impossible in the short run.
 The lack of domestic engineering and manufacturing talent makes U.S. iPhone production extremely challenging.
-Chinese production remains essential for sales outside the U.S., and Apple gets nearly 60 percent of its revenue outside the Americas.
+Chinese production remains essential for sales outside the U.S., and Apple recorded roughly 57% of net sales outside the Americas in FY2024 (per its consolidated financials).

 The picture is clear enough.
 Apple is playing a long game, betting it can operate in both spheres.
 Whether it pays off depends on geopolitics and Apple's ability to keep its balance between two superpowers.
 In a multipolar world, survival looks less like choosing sides and more like building bridges that can take a beating.